DoumanAsh/Naze_Boku_no_Sekai_wo_Dare_mo_Oboeteinainoka/src/3/world3.md

 "Night" of the underground city.

-Going to the surface would let you to see a scenery of vast plains dyed in colour of <span title="jp. 薄墨 It is kinda bleak black colour I guess?">diluted ink</span>.
+Going to the surface would let you to see a scenery of vast plains dyed in the colour of <span title="jp. 薄墨 It is kinda bleak black colour I guess?">diluted ink</span>.
-With night wind washing away and tearing apart clouds, would let stars to peek through these gaps.
+With the night wind washing away and tearing apart clouds, stars were able to peek through the gaps.

 But...

 Nothing of that was here.

-Being 30 meters under the stronghold Ruin S Fulham, all they would see is lights of tunnel's ceiling to disappear.
+Being 30 meters under the stronghold Ruin S Fulham, all they could see was the lights of the tunnel's ceiling turn off.

-Illumination is lit on mornings, and disappears on nights.
+Illumination is lit in the morning, and turned off at night.

 _I already had the same experience in Neo Vishal._

-_Seems the situation is the same even outside of Urza._
+_Seems like the situation is the same even outside of Urza._

-He was unused to idea of such 'night'.
+He was not used to the idea of such 'nights'.

-To Kai's surprise the elven shrine maiden Reiren, who was probably the most used to natural night, was soundly asleep with a little discomfort.
+To Kai's surprise the elven shrine maiden Reiren, who was probably the most used to natural night, was soundly asleep with little discomfort.

 It was likely that she accumulated quite a lot of mental fatigue after leaving the elven forest for the first time in her life.

 Kai's room had three beds.

 With her body in side posture she was soundly sleeping on the inner most bed.
-She took off her seventh layered robes, and now she was in thin nightdress.
+She took off her seventh layered robes, and now she was in a thin nightdress.
 Although the design was tight, completely fitting her body, the dress was tailored up to her ankles.

-"...I think it would be good if you'd go to sleep too, Rinne."
+"...I think it would be good if you go to sleep as well, Rinne."

 "Are you sleepy?"

-On the middle one of three beds.
+On the middle one of the three beds.

-On the bed that had enough space to stretch yourself for a single adult, Rinne was lying down with her face down closely to Kai, while he faced up.
+On the bed that had enough space to stretch yourself for a single adult, Rinne was lying down with her face down close to Kai, while he faced up.

 Kai's left shoulder...

 Was barely at a distance close enough to not touch his wound, covered in bandages.

-"We should sleep on own..." _TL Note:_ Original text is `自分のベッドは……` where verb is omitted.
+"We should sleep on our own..." _TL Note:_ Original text is `自分のベッドは……` where verb is omitted.
 Literally `own beds...` which makes a little sense in english so I changed it.

 "No way."